Caldass/rental_properties/README.md

 **Flask and Heroku productionization:** [Meigarom's Youtube videos](https://www.youtube.com/channel/UCar5Cr-pVz08GY_6I3RX9bA) on the theme really helped building the web framework.

 ## Web Scraping
 Used BeautifulSoup and Selenium to scrape over 4000 unique posts on Recife's rental properties from https://www.vivareal.com.br/.
 The data was scraped between the 12th and the 20th of April 2021.
+I also filtered posts for houses and apartments only in order to avoid commercial properties.
 For each post the following data was retrieved:

 - **title** - Property's description.
 - **address** - Property's address.